HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 Koretia, Emor, and Daxis were all founded on the same day, but as the centuries have passed, the Three Lands of the Great Peninsula have become increasingly divided by religion, government, and culture.
 Koretians worship many gods, Daxions worship one goddess, and Emorians revere only their law.
 Emorians claim that Koretians are vicious and superstitious, Koretians think that Daxions are vile oath-breakers, and Daxions charge that Emorians abuse their children and slaves.

 If a god were to appear in the Three Lands, would his appearance bring

 Pronunciation Guide to Proper Names in the Great Peninsula.
 Includes an MP3 file.

 royal genealogy for the period of the Late Charas.
 Includes minor spoilers

 [ HOME ] [ E-mail ]

 This text, or a variation on it, was originally published at duskpeterson.com as part of the series The Three Lands.
-Copyright © 2011-2017 Dusk Peterson.
+Copyright © 2011-2018 Dusk Peterson.
 Some rights reserved.
 The text is licensed under a Creative Commons Attribution Noncommercial License (creativecommons.org/licenses/by-nc/3.0).
 You may freely print, post, e-mail, share, or otherwise distribute the text for noncommercial purposes, provided that you include this paragraph.
 The author's policies on derivative works and fan works are available online (duskpeterson.com/copyright.htm).